fnaysee/watermark-bot/README.md

 3- Edit .env file at the root with your bot details (make sure you change the TELEGRAM_REQUEST_URL to your own address).

-4- Open vendor/longman/telegram-bot and import structure.sql to your database.
+4- Open vendor/longman/telegram-bot/ directory and import structure.sql to your database.

-5- In your browser run https://example.com/set-webhook
+5- In your browser run https://url-to-script-root/public/set-webhook

 6- Now in your telegram client open your bot page and start using it.